hoangduytranuk/blender_manual/blender_docs/manual/editors/uv/selecting.rst

 Menu
 ====

-Border Select
+Box Select
-   Use the box lasso to select UV coordinates :kbd:`B`.
+   Click and drag to box select UV coordinates.
+   Alternatively, use :kbd:`B` to start box selection.
-   See :ref:`bpy.ops.view3d.select_border`.
+   See :ref:`tool-select-box`.
-Border Select Pinned
+Box Select Pinned
-   Use the box lasso to select only pinned UV coordinates :kbd:`Shift-B`.
+   Use the box lasso to select only pinned UV coordinates :kbd:`Ctrl-B`.
 Circle Select
-   See :ref:`bpy.ops.view3d.select_circle`.
+   See :ref:`tool-select-circle`.
 Select/Deselect All
    Selects or de-selects all UV coordinates :kbd:`A`.
 Inverse